sonicth/UnityCityLayout/README.md

 Currently, the coordinates (*Longitude* and *Lattitude*) are interpreted as spherical coordinates and are simply flattened out (mapped to *x* and *y* on the plane).
 Futhermore, coordinates are fitted into a *square* of a given size centered at the origin.

+### Mesh Processing and Rendering

+The Mesh model is used by Scene controller to convert geometric data into Unity scene objects, represented as `GameObject` instances.

+Since Unity can only render triangles, a shape needs to be triangulated.
+To acomplish this, first I have tried the `Triangulator` class from the [Unity Wiki](http://wiki.unity3d.com/index.php/Triangulator), though it only works for the most basic polygons.
+I also have tried [*Poly2Tri*](https://github.com/greenm01/poly2tri) library, but even though it can handle some concave shapes, library fails for more complex geometry (probably because the work on this library is still in progress).
+This App uses the third library that was tested, [*Triangle.NET*](https://github.com/eppz/Triangle.NET), which correctly triangulates every polygon tested (with the exception of an occasional stack overflow), including the ones with holes.
+It is based on another [tool](http://www.cs.cmu.edu/~quake/triangle.html) and developed by Jonathan Shewchuk and written in C, which works by using a *Delaunay graph*.

+Polygon boundaries are rendered by creating additional `GameObject`s for each ring and adding `LineRenderer` component to each of them.
+Line width is rescaled each time the user zooms in or out.

+### Problems
+Line rendering results in a number of artefacts and I assume that Unity also triangulates the line.
+In the future, it would be interesting to try OpenGL line rendering.